 I hope this demonstrates the difference between non-risked based position sizing methods (Fixed Shares and Fixed Dollar) and risk-based methods (Percent Risk and Percent Volatility).
 I also wanted to highlight the importance of understating risk management and implore you to use it!

 Once you have tested your system on the live market in simulation mode and you feel confident in it, you can transition your trading to the live market.
-There are many things to be aware of when trading on the live market including how do you handle...
+There are many things to be aware of when trading on the live market, including how do you handle...

 All of these topics are beyond the scope of this article, which is focused entirely on the development process, not on platform-specific issues or live trade execution.
 Here are some recommendations on transitioning your trading to the live market.

 First and foremost is risk management!
 This comes in many forms, including having a stop on all trades that's within your risk tolerance.
-In this case, since we are starting to trade a new system with real money, it is recommended you start trading with a significantly reduced position.
+In this case, since we are starting to trade a new system with real money, it is recommended that you start trading with a significantly reduced position.
 If you usually risk about 2% of your account equity, cut that down to 1%.
 The idea is to reduce your risk until you have demonstrated that your trading system is working correctly with live executions.

-Let's also say you decide to only trade one contract until you gain confidence your system is working correctly - always a good idea.
+Let's also say you decide to only trade one contract until you gain confidence that your system is working correctly - always a good idea.
 Do you jump in and start auto trading?
 You can, but I often like to time the start of live trading during a drawdown period.
-This is probably just personal preference, but I hate the idea of jumping into a system when it's making new equity highs.
+This is probably just a personal preference, but I hate the idea of jumping into a system when it's making new equity highs.
 I wait until a small pullback then start.
 Often this might be one or two losing trades.
 But this may not always be practical.
 Sometimes I'm replacing a system with my new system, and I want it trading now.

 In the end, you have to put money on the line and trade your strategy.
 This can be an uncomfortable feeling, but it's a fear that must be overcome!